pingidentity/terraform-provider-pingdirectory/docs/resources/default_cipher_stream_provider.md

 - `description` (String) A description for this Cipher Stream Provider
 - `enabled` (Boolean) Indicates whether this Cipher Stream Provider is enabled for use in the Directory Server.
 - `encrypted_passphrase_file` (String) The path to a file that will hold the encrypted passphrase used by this cipher stream provider.
-- `encryption_metadata_file` (String) When the `type` attribute is set to `amazon-secrets-manager`: The path to a file that will hold metadata about the encryption performed by this Amazon Secrets Manager Cipher Stream Provider.
-When the `type` attribute is set to `azure-key-vault`: The path to a file that will hold metadata about the encryption performed by this Azure Key Vault Cipher Stream Provider.
-When the `type` attribute is set to `file-based`: The path to a file that will hold metadata about the encryption performed by this File Based Cipher Stream Provider.
-When the `type` attribute is set to `conjur`: The path to a file that will hold metadata about the encryption performed by this Conjur Cipher Stream Provider.
-When the `type` attribute is set to `pkcs11`: The path to a file that will hold metadata about the encryption performed by this PKCS11 Cipher Stream Provider.
+- `encryption_metadata_file` (String) When the `type` attribute is set to:
+  - `amazon-secrets-manager`: The path to a file that will hold metadata about the encryption performed by this Amazon Secrets Manager Cipher Stream Provider.
+  - `azure-key-vault`: The path to a file that will hold metadata about the encryption performed by this Azure Key Vault Cipher Stream Provider.
+  - `file-based`: The path to a file that will hold metadata about the encryption performed by this File Based Cipher Stream Provider.
+  - `conjur`: The path to a file that will hold metadata about the encryption performed by this Conjur Cipher Stream Provider.
+  - `pkcs11`: The path to a file that will hold metadata about the encryption performed by this PKCS11 Cipher Stream Provider.
 - `extension_argument` (Set of String) The set of arguments used to customize the behavior for the Third Party Cipher Stream Provider.
 Each configuration property should be given in the form 'name=value'.
 - `extension_class` (String) The fully-qualified name of the Java class providing the logic for the Third Party Cipher Stream Provider.
 - `http_proxy_external_server` (String) Supported in PingDirectory product version 9.2.0.0+.
 A reference to an HTTP proxy server that should be used for requests sent to the Azure service.